Canon 1000D vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not provide wifi capability.

 Both the 1000D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 1000D was replaced by the Canon 1100D, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1000D and A7 II can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Sony A7 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1000D: